zeyuz35/zeyuz35.github.io/vault/Empirical.stylized.md

 ## Increasing number of factors

-In general, both the number of static factors, and dynamic factors as estimated by various IC have been observed to be increasing.
+In general, both the number of static factors, and dynamic factors as estimated by various IC have been observed to be generally increasing.

 The case of static factors increasing can be explained by equivalent representation theorems, which only work for static factor models.